hvpham-yorku/catalyst/doc/sprint1/standups/standup3.md

 3. Hopefully by end of today (2024-11-21)
 4. No blockers

-## Amir Ali Mohaghegh
+## Barbod Habibi

-1.
+1. I have been wrapping up the CRUD functionalities for optometrist and patient resources.
-2. Cleaning and finishing up the remaining docs for sprint 1
+2. I will be working with Kevin to review pull requests, merge story #1 and #2 code into the main branch, and close the associated GitHub issues.
-3. End of day (2024-11-21)
+3. We aim to finish this by afternoon (2024-11-21) so that we can start focusing no the documentation.
 4. No blockers

 ## Note
 - We believe that we can finish Story#1 and Story#2 before the sprint
 - Moving Story#3 to the next sprint